 - Is whiteboard video dead?
 Watch and find out.

 If your email goes to someone who has a slow internet connection or has disabled images, your embed might not work.
-Basically, HTML5 video embedding works, but only on certain email servers and with certain inbox settings.
+Basically, HTML5 video embedding will only reach audiences on certain email servers and with certain inbox settings.
 Why limit your audience that way?
 Besides, many email services still don’t support the technical requirements to play video.

-Send Video In Email With A Thumbmail
+2. Link to Video In Email With A Thumbnail

 You can use a still image linked to your video to encourage people to click.
 The video won’t autoplay in the email, but it will link directly to your website without any extra work for the user.
-Here’s how to do it:

 - Create a thumbnail image with a play button in the middle, like the one shown below.
 Jpeg, jpg or png file types work best.